Testing in the era of continuous deployment

 DevOps practices accelerated the pace of software delivery dramatically.
 Some teams can push new improvements multiple times a day in production, so their users can see their tool evolve almost instantly.

 Shift-left groups all testing activities that happen in the phases of the “Dev” part of the DevOps infinite loop.
 QA is involved since the early stages of the cycle so that defects can be detected and fixed from the requirements definition itself.
 TDD (Test-Driven Development) is an example of what shift-left testing is (we write tests before coding).
-BDD (Behaviour-Driven Development), where user stories are discussed with the team, and their acceptance criteria are formalized as test scenarios and automated before any line of code is written is one another.
+BDD (Behaviour-Driven Development) formalizes user stories into test scenarios, which are automated before any code is written.

 Shift-right, on the other hand, encompasses all the tests we can perform on our application in its production environment.
 Here again, we’re aiming to get feedback to continuously improve the quality of our product:

-- Detect production issues as early as possible.
 Nothing is closer to the production environment than the production itself.
 Switching from a controlled environment (development or staging) to “real life” can not be as smooth as expected.
-By watching the production environment, we can spot issues before they become critical for too many users and fix them before they degrade their experience.
-For example, many tools on the market allow teams to detect performance issues so they can quickly improve them.
-Techniques like canary testing can help check the integration of a new piece of code in the production environment by opening it to only a small subset of users.
+Monitoring the production environment helps us identify and fix issues before they impact users’ experience.
+For example, many tools on the market allow teams (testers, engineer, developers…) to detect performance issues, so they can quickly improve them.
+Canary testing can verify new code integration in production by limiting exposure to select users.

 Learning from our users’ behavior to optimize our E2E tests

-- Clean up End-to-End test suite.
-Learning how our features are used is also very valuable.
+We also find great value in learning how our features are used.
 It is the perfect opportunity to redesign (or even get rid of) End-to-End tests that are checking paths that our users never take.
-By being data-informed, we can focus our test effort on actual behaviors.
-Therefore, we benefit from both shortening our feedback loop (fewer End-to-End tests mean faster test runs) and protecting us against regressions on critical paths to our users.
+We can focus our test effort on actual behaviors by being data-informed.
+Shortening the feedback loop with faster test runs and protecting critical user paths against regressions offer us dual benefits.

 Here are a few examples of how we can benefit from helping our testing decisions with knowledge of the way our users are doing with our products.
 Now, let’s see how we can concretely do this.